Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 Fundamentals of Sydney Mint proof coining in the Jubilee era, 1887 - 1893

 The year 1887 also saw the dropping of the Shield reverse on Australia's sovereigns.
 All Jubilee Head Proof Sovereigns were struck with only the St George and the Dragon reverse.
-The Shield reverse was however maintained on the half sovereign.
+The Shield reverse was however maintained on the half sovereign until the Veiled Head era commencing in 1893.

-To commemorate Queen Victoria's jubilee, the Royal Mint London produced U.K. gold coins in denominations of Five Pounds, Two Pounds, Sovereigns and Half Sovereigns in both proof and circulating issues.
+To commemorate Queen Victoria's jubilee, the Royal Mint London produced gold coins for the U.K. in denominations of Five Pounds, Two Pounds, Sovereign and Half Sovereign, as both proof collector issues and circulating currency.

 Emulating the Royal Mint, the Sydney Mint struck two four-coin Australian Proof Sets, one of which was obtained by John G Murdoch (Lots 613, 614 and 625).
 The other set was obtained by Sydney politician, Henry Dangar (Lots 226, 227 and 228).
-A further ten Two Pounds 1887 proofs were struck and were progressively sold at a premium of 25%.
+A further ten 1887 Two Pounds were struck and progressively sold at a twenty-five per cent premium.
+The Murdoch Collection also held an additional 1887 grained edge Proof Sovereign and Proof Half Sovereign pair (Lot 626).
+The Sydney Mint also produced a plain edge pair, its destination again, the Murdoch Collection (Lot 627).
+So, at this point we know that four 1887 Proof Sovereigns were struck, one with a plain edge.
+And four 1887 Proof Half Sovereigns, also one with a plain edge.
+Two grained edged pairs were held in the four-coin sets.

 An 1893 Proof Half Sovereign was offered by Sothebys in 1927 in the sale of the Huth Collection (lot 630), again most likely ex Murdoch.
 The 1893 Jubilee Proof Half Sovereign has never been sighted at an Australian auction.